 Please note that detentions are NOT negotiable.
 As per the DfE guidance parental consent is not required for detentions, and the academy has no obligation to notify parents and/or carers, but the Academy will attempt to send a text message/email to parents in advance.
 The academy reserves the right to extend detentions/reset detentions/issue community service as a sanction.
-Detentions may be set on the same day.
-Academy staff should not issue a detention where they know that doing so would compromise a child's safety.
+Detentions may be set on the same day without prior consent.
 When ensuring that a detention outside school hours is reasonable, staff issuing the detention should consider the following points:

-- Whether the detention is likely to put the pupil at risk - Whether the pupil has known caring responsibilities which mean that the detention is unreasonable.

-- Whether the parents/carers ought to be informed of the detention.
+- Whether the detention is likely to put the pupil at risk - Whether the pupil has known caring responsibilities which mean that the detention is unreasonable. - Whether the parents/carers ought to be informed of the detention.
 In many cases it will be necessary to do so, but this will depend on the circumstances.
 For instance, notice may not be necessary for a short after school detention where the pupil can get home safely. - Whether suitable travel arrangements can be made by the parent for the pupil.
 It does not matter if making these arrangements is inconvenient for the parent/carer.